Comedy drama: Characteristics

 In January 2022, Rafael Abreu, writing for the StudioBinder filmmaking blog, defined this genre as follows:

 A dramedy is a movie or program that balances the elements of a drama and a comedy.
 Also known as a comedy drama, this hybrid genre often deals with real life situations, grounded characters, and believable situations.
 The ratio between the drama and comedy can vary, but most of the time there is an equal measure of both, with neither side dominating.

 Abreu also adds that dramedies often deal with relatable and serious topics such as divorce, illness, hardship, and heartache.

-Notable examples

-Film

-Examples of comedy dramas in film include: